okansungur/drafts/read3.md

 - Pretty Good Privacy (PGP)

  ######  Hashing Algorithms:

+ __Hashing is a one-way process.
+We can only encrypt a value but can’t decrypt it,  used to store passwords, We Hash password and compare it__

 - Message Digest Algorithm (MD5)
 - Secure Hashing Algorithm (SHA-1, SHA-2, SHA-3)
 - WHIRLPOOL
 - TIGER
 - Cyclical Reduction Check (CRC32)

+Also __Salting__ is the process of adding additional data to the information before hashing it.
+It makes our data  more secure and difficult to hack.